GoogleCloudPlatform/dagify/README.md

 )
 ```

-The repository includes several pre-defined templates for common Control-M task types.
+The repository includes several pre-defined templates for common task types.
 The [config.yaml](./config.yaml) file allows you to customize which templates are applied during the conversion process.

 A template has the following structure: